 It’s not scalable for legal to sit as a bottleneck in the sales process.
 Contracts may be legal documents, but it’s up to the sales team to use them - so it makes sense for them to manage that responsibility themselves, with controls to ensure some information on contracts cannot be changed without legal approval.
 My company has a fantastic revenue operations manager.
 This is someone who is a non-lawyer who amongst other responsibilities acts as the day-to-day point of contact for the revenue team in issues relating to our standard contracts.

-It’s more than just self-serving on routine contracts; the revenue operations manager ensures that there’s an agreed standard for key terms, so legal only needs to get involved when clients want to deviate from these terms and there’s pre-populated wording which I’ve approved.
+It’s more than just self-serving on routine contracts like marketing agreements; the revenue operations manager ensures that there’s an agreed standard for key terms, so legal only needs to get involved when clients want to deviate from these terms and there’s pre-populated wording which I’ve approved.
 This means I don’t need to see every contract.

 Limiting my involvement in negotiations has made a huge difference to the legal team, reducing my time spent per deal.
 The sales team has the power to agree on the most common deviations, but anything that isn’t standard comes to me - and as a result, the proportion of contracts that need my attention is at most around 10 per cent.